jredmondson/gams/scripts/linux/README.txt

   The default build for GAMS include ACE, MADARA, and C++ support.
 To install this very of GAMS, do the following (arguments can be in any order):

-  base_build.sh prereqs ace madara gams tests
+  base_build.sh prereqs ace madara gams vrep tests

 1.4) JAVA BUILD